Mr-VincentW/PhotoShow/docs/README.md

 PhotoShow is regularly updated, but occasional bugs may appear, especially since it’s carefully hand-crafted for hundreds of sites.

-Please report bugs or request features on the [Issues](../../../issues) page (preferred) or via email.
-To help us:
+Please discuss, report bugs or request features on [Discord Community](https://discord.com/invite/U7cSS4bDfU) (preferred), the [GitHub Issues](../../../issues) page or via email.

+To help us, please:

 - Fill in as much detail as possible using the issue templates.
 - Search existing issues before opening a new one.